peterdurham/code-boost/content/blog/css-animations/index.md

 title: How-to Guide, CSS Animations
 date: "2015-05-06T23:46:37.121Z"
 category: "CSS"
-description: "setup"
+description: "Comphrensive overview for using CSS Animations with best performance.
+Guide to understand keyframes and animation properties."
 featuredImage: "./horse-desert.jpg"
-tags: ["CSS", "Animations"]
+tags: ["CSS", "Animations", "Keyframes", "Properties"]
 ---

 On any webpage you can animate all elements on the DOM using **CSS animations**.
 Animations can be configured with `CSS` and chained together using `JavaScript`.
 Each CSS `animation` has an associated `keyframe` which describes when which properties will be transformed along the animations duration.